-NEWS: Girl Having A Ball has been shortlisted for Best Romantic Comedy in the 2017 RoNA awards!
+Girl Having A Ball was been shortlisted for Best Romantic Comedy in the 2017 RoNA awards!

 Girl Having A Ball is the sequel to Girl On The Run.
-It was previously published as Having A Ball, but has been substantially edited to make it a bit more up to date (and get rid of some of the emails).
+It was previously published as Having A Ball (Uncial Press, 2012), but has been substantially edited to make it a bit more up to date (and get rid of some of the emails).

 Reviews for Girl Having a Ball

 “Reading a Rhoda Baxter romance is the book equivalent of fleecy pajamas, a tub of ice cream and a chick flick on the box.
 I feel like part of her character’s lives… Buy it.
 Read it.
 Have feelz” 5 star Amazon review